 33.x Multi-link channel access

-33.x.y1 PPDU ending time alignement
+33.x.y1 PPDU ending time alignment

-If a non-STR MLD that is receiving a PPDU on a first link simultanenoulsy transmits another PPDU on a second link, the non-STR MLD might fail to receive the PPDU on the first link because of an interference signal caused by the transmission on the second link.
-To avoid such self-interference among STAs affiliated to the same MLDs, a MLD that intends to simultaneously transmits PPDUs to the same non-STR MLD would align the ending times of the PPDUs.
-This subclause specifies the requirements of PPDU ending time alignment.
+In this subclause “simultaneously transmit” means more than one PPDUs are transmitted on different links and those transmissions are overlapped in time during a period of time.
+Likewise “simultaneously trigger” means more than one PPDUs are triggered on different links and those transmissions are overlapped in time during a period of time.
+If a non-STR MLD that is receiving a PPDU on a first link simultanenously transmits another PPDU on a second link, the non-STR MLD might fail to receive the PPDU on the first link because of an interference signal caused by the transmission on the second link.
+To help reduce the chances of the occurance of such self-interference among STAs affiliated to the same non-STR MLDs, this subclause specifies a mechanism to align the ending time of DL PPDUs that simultaneously transmitted to the same non-STR non-AP MLD.

-When an AP MLD simultaneously transmits more than one DL PPDUs to the same non-STR non-AP MLD and at least one of DL PPDUs carries a frame soliciting an immediate response PPDU from the non-STR non-AP MLD, it shall align the ending time of transmitting DL PPDUs except for the DL PPDU carrying a high priroty frame, subject to the rules defined in this subclause.
-The DL PPDU carrying a high priroty frame may not be aligned with another DL PPDU sent on the other link.
+When an AP MLD simultaneously transmits more than one DL PPDUs on different links to the same non-STR non-AP MLD and at least one of DL PPDUs carries a frame soliciting an immediate UL response from the non-STR non-AP MLD, it shall align the ending time of transmitting DL PPDUs except when one of the DL PPDUs carries a high priority frame that meets TBD conditions, subject to the rules defined in this subclause.
+The DL PPDU carrying a high priority frame may not be aligned with another DL PPDU sent simultaneously on the other link.

 NOTE1- In such a way that the response PPDU to any of the DL PPDUs will not overlap with any of the DL PPDUs.

-When an AP MLD is required to align the ending time of transmitting DL PPDUs, it shall satisfy the following conditions:
+When an AP MLD is required to align the ending time of simultaneously transmitting DL PPDUs on different links, it shall satisfy the following conditions:

-The AP MLD shall ensure that the difference between the ending times of transmitting DL PPDUs is less than or equal to 8 μs (see NOTE2), where the ending time of the PPDU is the end of the last OFDM symbol (which does not include the Signal Extension field).
+The AP MLD shall ensure that the difference between the ending times of transmitting DL PPDUs is less than or equal to 8 μs (see NOTE2), where the ending time of the PPDU is the end of the last OFDM symbol.

 The AP MLD shall ensure that the ending time of one or more DL PPDUs that carry a frame soliciting an immediate response frame cannot be earlier more than 4 μs (see NOTE3) of the ending time of any of DL PPDUs containing a Trigger frame with the CS Required subfield set to 1.

-NOTE2- 8 μs is derived from (aSIFSTime + aSignalExtension)/2.
+NOTE2- The difference between the ending times of transmitting DL PPDUs needs to be less than SIFS – timing margin (≤16 μs).
+To balance an implementation complexity at a transmitter side and a receiver side, the timing margin is set to a half of 16 μs.
+So 8 μs is derived from SIFS – 8 μs.

 NOTE3- 4 μs is aRxTxTurnaroundTime.